-Vehicles will park directly outside the site, as shown in Appendix B.
+Vehicles will park directly outside the site, as shown in diagram MBSK210721-06 in Appendix A.

 b.
 Where necessary, Traffic Marshalls must ensure the safe passage of pedestrians, cyclists and motor traffic in the street when vehicles are being loaded or unloaded.
 Please provide detail of the way in which marshals will assist with this process, if this differs from detail provided in Q20 b.